Akshit8/my-docker/README.md

 The `must()` is a simple error wrapper that panics if any system call invoked inside child function fails.

 ## Let's create some containers
-Now we have a mini docker program that can actually create isolated and independent containers on your host machine.
-Let's fire up our powerful code.<br>
+Now that we have a mini docker program that can actually create isolated and independent containers on your host machine.
+Let use our powerful tool.<br>
 <br>
 The command that we would be running inside our container is `/bin/bash`, that will start a new bash program inside our container.<br>
 <br>